 Graciousness is always appropriate, and if in a relationship like the one these two shared (that had been very good and connected for some time before it was broken), it shows a respect for what was, as well as a kindness and high hope directed toward the future.
 It cannot ever hurt, and in some cases, will help soften a message the other isn’t expecting.

 As the relationship was toxic to Sally, I suggested that this news be delivered to Mary via email.
 When someone is toxic to you, and a conversation would put you in a position to be further injured or traumatized, email is the most appropriate delivery method of anything you need to say because it keeps a distance between you and the other.
 For the record, it’s the ONLY time I would actually endorse delivering news that will alter a relationship via email.
-We teach this in our program, and I believe in it wholeheartedly.

 Sally sent the email to Mary, took the actions she promised to take, and received a one word reply: “Ok.”